 Solution: a toilet for a world top 300 player

-For example, we have 4 “Major” (the 4 tournaments of padel the most important in the world), and while it is undeniable that France, Italy and even Mexico have experienced players, Qatar does not currently have a pool of experienced players, particularly among the women.
+For example, we have 4 “Major” (the 4 most important padel tournaments in the world), and while it is undeniable that France, Italy and even Mexico have experienced players, Qatar does not currently have a pool of experienced players, especially among women.
 Therefore, could the FIP try to regulate the allocation of these WCs, for example by stipulating that if these players are not part of the world top 300, they cannot obtain a wild card?
-This would avoid us finding ourselves in a situation that would distort the tournament.
+This would avoid finding ourselves in a situation that goes so far as to distort the tournament.

 And as we tend to say that we are chauvinistic and that we criticize, for example, because France does not benefit from it.
 Precisely, the 100% French pair, Alix Collombon / Jessica Ginier, found herself facing a pair that could be considered “amateur” to speak diplomatically.
-The idea is not to be mean or to criticize these players who had the courage to enter the arena during one of the 4 Majors of the padel international.
-We obviously have deep respect for these players who come on the court to play for less than an hour and often go home with a severe defeat.
+The idea is not to be mean or to criticize those players who had the courage to enter the arena during one of the 4 Majors of international padel.
+We obviously have a deep respect for those players who come to the court to play less than an hour and often return home with a severe defeat.

-The question asked is: how to explain to fans, to young people, to those who are launching into the padel that a player in the main draw of a major tournament serves on the same side as the receiver...
-And that the referee and the opponents prefer to turn a blind eye...
+The question is: how to explain to fans, to young people, to those who are getting into padel that a player in the main draw of a major tournament serves on the same side as the receiver...
+And that the referee and opponents prefer to turn a blind eye...

 We think of all those players who don't have a Major at home, whose level is very high and who would have really liked to get this wild card.
 We think of these players who invest so much and who are banned from this wild card in favor of players who are sometimes just starting out and who obtain a wild card solely thanks to their nationality.